stonebraker/lap/docs/verification/how-to-verify-ra.md

 # Resource Attestation Verification Specification

-Below is normative, spec-ready guidance for verifying a Resource Attestation (RA) for an HTML fragment fetched from the web.
+Below is normative guidance for verifying a Resource Attestation (RA) for an HTML fragment fetched from the web.

 ---